 Use the Other Options First

-Although spikes is listed first in the SPIDR acronym, this technique should be considered only after the other techniques have been evaluated, since ideally any technical research should be performed within the same sprint as the user story.
+Although spikes are listed first in the SPIDR acronym, this technique should be considered only after the other techniques have been evaluated.
+Ideally, any technical research should be performed within the same sprint as the user story.

 Paths